Overview

 Can't delete a custom role

 The role is still assigned to users or groups.
-Remove all assignments first, then try deleting again.
-The error message will list which users/groups need to be updated.
+Remove all assignments first,

 Permission changes aren't taking effect